NickDickinsonWilde/tinymce-imagefromweb/README.md

 [ParseURI](http://blog.stevenlevithan.com/archives/parseuri): so I didn't have to muck with regexp to get the filename.

+[JSCompress](http://jscompress.com/): quick and easy js minifier.

-Special thanks to Ceasar Feijen/cfconsultancy for his QRCode plugin which I shredded up to learn the tinyMCE api.
+Special thanks to Ceasar Feijen/cfconsultancy for his QRCode plugin which I shredded up to learn the tinyMCE api (and for that matter bootstrap... oh and my first JQuery code was an addition to his plugin).

 ## Author
 **Nick Wilde/[BriarMoon Design](http://www.briarmoon.ca/design/) (pacificmorrowind)**
 design(at)briarmoon(dot)ca

+##Changelog

+Version 1.0.0 (2013-11-21)

+*   Updated readme to be *much* better.
+*   Added option to automatically (or with user input) also provide a image credit line.
+*   Various tidyings and improvements.
+*   Fixed date output to use ISO standard.

+Version 0.0.9-BETA (2013-11-20)

+*   First Beta.
+Everything *SHOULD* work.